 If you’ve ever thought about buying an air mattress (also known as an air bed or inflatable mattress) you have probably wondered about the benefits and drawbacks of owning one.

 Custom Firmness – One of the main advantages of having an air bed, especially when it’s used in-home as a permanent or main bed, is that it allows for custom firmness.
 You can set as firm or soft as you please.
 Add more air for a firm finish, or reduce for a plush and soft surface.
-This is great especially when used for guests because everyone likes their sleep surface slightly different.
+This is great, mainly when used for guests because everyone likes their sleep surface slightly different.

-Back Pain – Although an inflatable one is not necessarily considered the undisputed best mattress for back pain, the fact that you can adjust the firmness is a huge benefit for people who have back problems and other types of body or joint pains.
-This is because some nights the bed may be too soft, so with the press of a button you can easily add some air for a firmer surface, which will offer better pain relief and better body contouring.
+Back Pain – Although an inflatable one is not necessarily considered the undisputed mattress for back issues, the fact that you can adjust the firmness is a huge benefit for people who have back problems and other types of body or joint pains.
+This is because some nights the bed may be too soft, so with the press of a button you can quickly add some air for a firmer surface, which will offer better pain relief and better body contouring.
 Other nights the bed may be too firm, so likewise you can simply deflate a little with one touch and soften the surface.

 Low Price – Well known brands such as Coleman and Intex have managed to bring their prices right down.
 For example, a twin air mattress can be purchased for as little as $30 online, whereas a twin memory foam mattress can easily cost $300 for a decent quality one.

 Many Uses – Depending on its size, an inflatable mattress can be used indoors or outdoors.
 For example, a twin size low profile option can be taken on camping trips, or, it can be rolled up and left aside as a guest bed for the occasional visitors which you’d easily assemble on the living room floor.
-Likewise, some people also lay them across their back seat during road trips, which is much more comfortable than sleeping in car seat.
+Likewise, some people also lay them across their back seat during road trips, which is much more comfortable than sleeping in the car seat.

 Lengthy Assembly – A larger permanent / fixed usage inflatable mattress can take anything between 30 – 60 minutes to assemble and may require two people.
 However, once it’s assembled the only thing you’ll need to worry about is whether to increase or decrease air based on your preference.

-Noisy Pump – Some owners complain of noisy pumps but these are usually only in budget brands.
+Noisy Pump – Some owners complain of noisy pumps, but these are usually only in budget brands.
 Also considering pumps are only ever used to inflate or deflate, it’s probably not very often you’ll be using it.

-Well, hopefully this post makes things a little clearer now and will aid in your decision making.
+Well, hopefully, this post makes things a little clearer now and will aid in your decision making.
 For further information please also check our air mattress reviews.